polizoto/auto_captions_dl/README.md

 # auto_captions_dl
-Download the auto captions file from a YouTube video and convert it into a plain text file.
+Download the auto captions file from a YouTube video, convert to plain text, and add punctuation.

 ## Dependencies
 Sed